IT STARTS IN THE WALL

 Early Detection of Vascular Disease through Arterial Waveform Analysis

-Written by Jay N. Cohn, M.D.
-Professor of Medicine, University of Minnesota Medical School Cardiovascular Division Minneapolis, Minnesota 00057-000A
+by Dr. Jay N. Cohn, M.D.
+Professor of Medicine University of Minnesota Medical School Cardiovascular Division Minneapolis, Minnesota

 Significant advances have been made in the prevention and treatment of vascular disease during the past few decades.
 Widespread awareness of risk factors such as smoking, inactivity, obesity, diabetes, high blood pressure, and high cholesterol has encouraged healthier eating habits and more active lifestyles.
 Yet vascular disease remains as the leading cause of death in the United States as well as in many other countries.